Dear World Citizen,

 Does this mean I am never angry?
 In fact, I am more often raging and angry than I am calm and wise.

 I want to end this piece with some words by Alix Olson, which are a validation of how I used to feel.
 Alix Olson is a brilliant feminist poet.
 The story goes that at one poetry reading, a male audience member commented that her message would be heard more easily if she could be more subtle in her words.
 He wondered why she always sounded so angry.
-To listen to the full poem, please follow this
+To listen to the full poem, please follow this link.

 Here are the final lines of Alix Olson’s poem, ‘Subtle Sister’, in which she outlines various forms of violence against women and her response to it.
 I strongly encourage you to listen to the full performance.

-you see, and to me,
+fuck you. fuck you. you see, and to me,

 That’s poetry too.